SUPPLEMENTARY EDUCATIONAL PROGRAMS

 Summer Session and UC Irvine Extension

 Several summer sessions are held on the Irvine campus.
-The summer 2013 schedule is: Session I, June 24-August 1; Session II, August 5-September 11; overlapping 10-week session, June 24-August 30.
-Summer Session offers over 800 courses and annually enrolls more than 11,000 students, most of whom are UCI matriculated students.
+The summer 2010 schedule is: Session I, June 21-July 28; Session II, August 2-September 8; overlapping 10-week session, June 21-August 27.
 Those who enroll in these sessions and take an academic program equivalent to a regular quarter may accelerate their progress toward a degree.

-Courses offered include a wide variety from the regular session, supplemented by offerings available only during the summer, including online courses.
-Admission is open to all university students, high school graduates, qualified high school students who have completed their junior year, and community members.
+Courses offered include a wide variety from the regular session, supplemented by experimental offerings available only during the summer, including courses offered online.
+Admission is open to all university students, high school graduates, community members, and qualified high school students who have completed their junior year.
 Admission to Summer Session does not constitute admission to a regular session of the University; therefore, official transcripts of educational records are not required.

-In addition to the regular curriculum, Summer Session also coordinates summer Travel-Study programs, providing students with the opportunity to earn UCI units while traveling abroad and learning more about the world and themselves.
-Programs are available in the following locations: Argentina, Cambridge, Chile, Cyprus, Italy, Korea, Southeast Asia, and Tokyo.
+In addition to the regular curriculum, Summer Session also coordinates summer travel-study programs providing students with a sampling of collegiate life abroad.
+Programs are available in the following countries: England, Italy, Chile, Costa Rica, Japan, Spain, and Switzerland.

-Information is available from the Summer Session Office, UC Irvine Extension Building A; telephone (949) 824-0234.
-Course listings are available in mid-November and online enrollment opens December 1.
+Information is available from the Summer Session Office in the UC Irvine Extension Building; telephone (949) 824-5493.
+Application forms and course listings are available in March.

 Freshman Summer Start Program

 Incoming first-year students are invited to take part in the Freshman Summer Start Program (FSSP).
 Students begin college during the summer, when the campus is more accessible and relaxed.
 They will be part of a small, highly motivated group of incoming students and have an opportunity to become familiar with the academic rigor and social scene of UCI under ideal conditions of maximum opportunity and support.
-The program includes special workshops and sessions on various aspects of campus life, as well as the lecture series, INSIDE UCI, which provides an introduction to research projects and faculty.
 For more information, including FSSP fees and schedules, visit http://www.summer.uci.edu/fssp or call (949) 824-0234.

 UC IRVINE EXTENSION